 A disciple helps others do the same.

 By definition, a disciple is a disciple-maker because he obeys Jesus’ commands — including the command to go and make disciples (Matthew 28:19).
-Discipleship is not just about your own relationship with Jesus but about journeying together with others and building the body of Christ, the church.If you know that you’re a disciple, how do you then make disciples?
+Discipleship is not just about your own relationship with Jesus but about journeying together with others and building the body of Christ, the church.What is disciple-making?

 Disciple-making is helping people everywhere to live and love like Jesus by imparting God’s truth through authentic relationships wherever life happens.
 Disciple-making is about three things: truth, relationship, and life.